ARTICLE 1: GENERAL

 ARTICLE 6: CHANGE CONDITIONS

-- Flexible Rate: you can modify your stay free of charge up until’ 14 days before check-in.
-For changes within 14 days of check-in, the cost amounts up to 50% of the total booking price.
+The booking can be modified free of charge up to fourteen days before arrival.
+For changes within fourteen days of arrival, the fee amounts up to 50% of the initial booking price.

 ARTICLE 7: CANCELLATION POLICY